ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Methodology

+We conjecture that the following two factors contribute most to the collapse issue, which motivates us to provide a remedy in each regard.

-\textbf{Inconsistency between the searching and inferring stage.} For one-shot NAS, the structure inconsistency between supernet and final network is mainly reflected in both operation-level and topology-level.
-The operation-level inconsistency has been alleviated in recent single-path based methods~\cite{dong2019searching,xie2018snas} by sampling one operation on each edge at each iteration in the search phase.
-However, the topology-level inconsistency issue is neglected.
-Specifically, nodes in the supernet connect with all its predecessors, while nodes in the final network only have two in-degrees.
+\textbf{Inconsistency between the searching and evaluation stage.} Structural inconsistency between the supernet and the final network mainly appears at the operation level and the topology level.
+Operation-level inconsistency, \ie, searching with many operations but evaluating only with the most significant one, has been alleviated in recent single-path methods~\cite{dong2019searching,xie2018snas} by sampling one operation on each edge at each iteration in the search phase.
+However, topology-level inconsistency has long been neglected.
+Specifically, the nodes in the supernet connect with all its predecessors, while the nodes in the final network must only have in-degree 2.
+In this paper, we eliminate such inconsistency by disentangling topology and operation search.

-In this paper, we propose to eliminate the search-evaluation inconsistency at both operation and topology level by disentangling the search for topology and operations.
-Simultaneously, our proposed approach is even more memory-efficient due to less storage and computation cost.

-\textbf{Instability of the stochastic bi-level optimization.} Instability issues for single-bath based methods can result from its stochastic nature that involves sub-sampling.
-Specifically, only a subset of operations is sampled at each iteration, resulting in insufficient training of weights $\bm{\theta}$ and $\bm{\alpha}$.
-Additionally, the final architecture is inferred by the architecture parameters $\bm{\alpha}$, while the sampling scheme involves high variance for the gradient of $\bm{\alpha}$, affecting the convergence of searching.
-Therefore, it is critical to stabilize such a challenging optimization procedure.
+\textbf{Insufficient sampling for candidate operations.} The instability issue for single-bath methods can be largely attributed to its stochastic nature that involves sub-sampling.
+Specifically, at each iteration, only one operation is sampled for each edge, resulting in an insufficient training of weights $\bm{\theta}$.
+It also causes high variance for the gradients of $\bm{\alpha}$, hence influencing the searching convergence.
+To this end, we propose \emph{multiple sampling} and \emph{gradient accumulation} to train the supernet and reduce the gradient variance of architectural weights.

-To achieve more accurate estimation and reduce the approximation variance, we propose accumulating and averaging the gradients of architecture parameters.